Fantom-foundation/go-opera/docs/usage.rst

 Configuration
 ~~~~~~~~~~~~~

-Babble reads configuration from the directory specified by the ``datadir`` flag
+Lachesis reads configuration from the directory specified by the ``datadir`` flag
-which defaults to ``~/.babble`` on linux/osx.
+which defaults to ``~/.lachesis`` on linux/osx.
 This directory must contain two
 files:

  - ``peers.json``  : Lists all the participants in the network.